Instrumental/instrumentald/README.md

 * `clean` - remove any files created by the daemon
 * `kill` - forcibly halt the daemon and remove its pid file

 By default, instrumentald will look for a configuration file at `/etc/instrumentald.toml`.
-You can pass an alternatve instead:
+You can pass an alternative instead:

 ```sh
 instrumentald -k <PROJECT_TOKEN> -H <HOSTNAME> -c <PATH_TO_CONF>